 When people are given the chance to turn their lives into creative stories rather than factual accounts, they are more free to explore key issues.

 Film-making and crafting are used together or separately as complementary forms of community engagement and artistic expression.
 Collaborative filmmaking combines image-making and community practice where internet-ready media representations merge with ideas of social justice to offer an tool of value to marginalised communities and filmmakers.
-In this way it is not just the final films but the process of making the films that provide a faciliative space to develop decision-making tools and other collaborative initiatives.
+In this way it is not just the final films as outputs that count, but the process of making the films or the handcrafted objects.
+It is the process, the gathering together, that allows people to discuss matters of concern in a way that not only reinforces a sense of community cohesion, but also provides the facilitative space and activity that allows participants to problem solve, formulate more effective decision-making tools and build new collaborative initiatives.

 Our workshops provide training in